Bermudagrass.com - An Informational Website From Seedland.com

 last of May to the first of June.

-If you do not kill a Perennial Ryegrass stand with a glyphosate herbicide or organic removal methods.
+If you do not kill a Perennial Ryegrass stand before planting your bermuda grass seed, you will not have a successful stand of bermuda grass.
 Shortcuts such as cutting off the ryegrasses water, mowing it short or scalping, etc. these are all wastes of time and will directly affect your success with the Bermuda

 grass seed establishment.
 Long experience among turf grass professionals on golf